Santroller/Santroller/wiring_guides/usb.md

 [![usb](/assets/images/usb.png)](/assets/images/usb.png)

 1. If you are using a USB extension cable, cut it in half and expose the four cables.
+Keep the socket end, as the goal is to plug a controller into this cable.
 2. Hook up the V+ / VBUS (Red) to the VBUS pin on your Pi Pico
 3. Hook up the V- / GND (Black) to ground on your Pi Pico
 4. Hook up D+ (Green) to one side of a 27ohm resistor and the other side to a unused digital pin.